 Tadpoles were also put on notice, as we found out axolotl's can chow down on them, while frogs won't have a specific predator if they survive that far.

 The Allay is a helpful little mob that was chosen by Minecraft players during 2021's Minecraft live poll.
 It’s a very cute flying blue creature that loves collecting things.
 If you give it a particular item, it will grab similar ones nearby and bring them back to you.
 The Allay also loves music, so you can also use a Note Block to give it a different drop location for its items.
 They can be rescued from Pillager Outposts and Woodland Mansions.

 Minecraft 1.19 Deep Dark biome and Wardens

 After originally being planned for the 1.18 update, Minecraft’s dangerous Warden mob has been delayed to the Wild Update in 2022.
 The Deep Dark biome we’d seen previously has been expanded further also.
 Mojang did a serious dive into the Deep Dark biome this year and it’s looking much scarier than before.

 As we’d already seen, the Warden mobs are very, very dangerous and will hunt down players by sound.
 The Shrieker’s pulsing darkness effect makes the stomping of the giant Warden sound like something out of a horror game.
-In the new video of the Warden we actually see one tunnel out of the ground through some skulk blocks, which is extremely frightening.
+In the new video of the Warden we actually see one tunnel out of the ground through some sculk blocks, which is extremely frightening.

 Also new in the Deep Dark are the big ancient city structures that you can find down in the dark.
 Mojang has hinted that there’s a structure at the center of every ancient city that may have its own secrets.
-You’ll also want to pay attention to the Skulk Catalysts.
-When an enemy dies near one, it will convert nearby blocks on the ground to Skulk Blocks, which you can mine to gather experience.
+You’ll also want to pay attention to the Sculk Catalysts.
+When an enemy dies near one, it will convert nearby blocks on the ground to Sculk Blocks, which you can mine to gather experience.